Mukaffi28/Mukaffi28/README.md

 Hi there 👋 <br>
 I am Mukaffi Bin Moin, currently working as a Software Engineer (AI/ML) at Brain Station 23.
 I obtained my Bachelor's degree in Computer Science and Engineering from the Ahsanullah University of Science and Technology.

-My research interests focuses on Medical Image Analysis, Multimodal Deep Learning, Natural Language Processing (NLP), Large Language Models (LLMs), Large Vision Models (LVMs), Computer Vision, Generative Adversarial Networks (GANs), Machine Learning, and the applications of Deep Learning.
-I am open to collaboration options that are in line with my research aims and interests.
+My research interests focuses on <em> Natural Language Processing (NLP), Social Media Analysis, Low-Resource Languages, Large Language Models, LLM Agents, Computer Vision, Vision-Language Models, Multimodal AI, Trustworthy AI, Multimodal Agents, AI For Healthcare. </em> I am open to collaboration options that are in line with my research aims and interests.
 Please contact me via email if you have any questions or are interested in collaborating.

 <br> <br>